Do I Have to Go to Court for a DWI Charge in Charlotte, NC?

 Depending on the facts of your case, there may be a pretrial motion hearing prior to your trial.
 You will have to appear at this hearing.
 Then, you will have to appear in trial if your case progresses to that level.
 Your attorney will present defenses and work to have your charges dropped or you found not guilty.
 However, if convicted, then sentencing will occur immediately after trial.

 Regardless of what stage your DWI case is in, it is important to have the help of a skilled attorney as early in the process as possible, to ensure the best possible defense is mounted on your behalf.
-At Randall & Stump, PLLC, we can help you with any difficulties you encounter while facing a DWI charge in the Charlotte area.
+At Randall & Stump, Criminal Defense Attorneys, we can help you with any difficulties you encounter while facing a DWI charge in the Charlotte area.
 Dealing with the court system can be a daunting experience.
 With our experienced lawyers, you know your case is in good hands.
 Call us at (980) 237-4579, or use the online form to schedule your free, confidential case evaluation today.